 Every week Cole Patterson will break down the performance of the New York Jets tight ends.
 Here is his take on week one.

 Grading Scale: Tight end is an interesting position to grade out, given that they are responsible for both receiving and blocking.
-As receivers in the West Coast Offense, tight ends will be asked to line up anywhere from slot, to split end, to flanker and be responsible for the entire route tree.
+As receivers in this offense, tight ends will be asked to line up anywhere from slot, to split end, to flanker and be responsible for the entire route tree.
 As blockers in the offense, they will be assigned delayed releases, one-on-one blocks, or simply to chip a pass rusher.
 With these roles in mind, it is difficult to create a complex grading scale based on YPC or blocking, as the play may conclude before the tight end’s true role on the play is clear.
-All of that is to say, because the tight end position is so enigmatic (particularly in a WCO) a simple letter based grading scale is best employed.
+All of that is to say, because the tight end position is so enigmatic, a simple letter based grading scale is best employed.

 - A = Entirely positive impact